 There is no such system for mail-in voting.

-Is make sure that a mail in ballot has the same checks and balances if you voted in person, and that goes back to verifying the signature.
+So what do we need to do is make sure that a mail-in ballot has the same checks and balances if you voted in person.

-The legislature should change the law to make it more bipartisan, better signature verification, and the Secretary of State should audit the signatures that were sent in on election day to see if they uh were the with him scrutiny.
+And the Secretary of State should audit the signatures that were sent in on Election Day to see if they will withstand scrutiny.

 Republicans now do have the ability to set up poll observers in locations everywhere.

-And then they got these concessions from the Secretary of State, among which were, well, if you do mail in ballots, as long as the signature on the application matches the ballot, you're good.
+And then they got these concessions from the Secretary of State, among which were, well, if you do mail-in ballots, as long as the signature on the application matches the ballot, you're good.

 If you vote in person, though, you have the much higher standard.